 Who are we?

 Life NoW seeks to meet the needs of young adults with life-limiting, life-threatening and end-of-life conditions.
 Currently, in our catchment area, when young adults become too old for children’s hospices, usually in their mid-twenties, they have to leave; their options thereafter are limited and do not necessarily provide for their needs.
-To address this we aim to provide bespoke care packages that provide for their needs and the interests of their cares.
+To address this we aim to provide funding to partner organisations to meet the needs and the interests of their cares.